n6ai/minze/docs/guide/components-events.md

 ## Dispatching

-Dispatch a custom event from a component and broadcasting it through the document up the component tree.
+Dispatch a custom event from a component and broadcast it through the document up the component tree.
 This event can be either listened to by other components or the outside world.

 ::: tip
 It's a good idea to prefix your custom event names to avoid collisions with other libraries.